Abandoned & Little-Known Airfields:

 In Dave Ulane's words, "The old St. George FAA airport was actually built

-as a Civil Aeronautics Administration (CAA) Intermediate Airfield, apparently sometime in 1944.
+as a Civil Aeronautics Administration (CAA) Intermediate Airfield."

-The September 1949 Great Salt Lake World Aeronautical Chart (courtesy of Donald Felton)
+The original St. George Municipal Airport, as depicted on the September 1949 Great Salt Lake World Aeronautical Chart (courtesy of Donald Felton).

 The 1959 Grand Canyon Sectional Chart (courtesy of Chris Kennedy)